DevClate/365AutomatedLab/README.md

 # 365AutomatedLab

-This module will create a Microsoft 365 Test Environment using an excel workboook
+This module will create a Microsoft 365 Test Environment using an excel workbook

-## Current Functions:
+## Current Functions

 * Create Users and assign license
 * Remove Users